WZRH

-WZRH (92.3 FM) is a commercial radio station licensed to LaPlace, Louisiana, and serving the greater New Orleans metropolitan area.
-It airs an alternative rock radio format and is owned by Cumulus Media.
-In morning drive time, it carries The Woody Show, syndicated from KYSR Los Angeles.
-The studios are on the campus of Delgado Community College in New Orleans.
+WZRH (92.3 FM, "Alt 92-3") is a commercial radio station licensed to LaPlace, Louisiana, United States, and serving the greater New Orleans metropolitan area.
+Owned by Cumulus Media, it airs an alternative rock format and is owned by Cumulus Media, with studios on the campus of Delgado Community College in New Orleans.

-WZRH is a Class C1 station.
-It has an effective radiated power of 100,000 watts, the maximum for most stations.
-The main transmitter is on East Airline Highway (U.S. Route 61) in LaPlace.
-WZRH is authorized to broadcast using HD Radio technology.
-There are plans to air a variety hits format on its HD2 subchannel.
+WZRH's transmitter is sited on East Airline Highway (U.S. Route 61) in LaPlace.
+WZRH is authorized to broadcast in HD Radio, with plans to air a variety hits format on its HD2 subchannel.